CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

      ![](images/L01/image17.png)

 11. Select any image from your computer.
-12. Type something on the Choice filed and click add a picture.
+12. Type something on the Choice field and click add a picture.

       ![](images/L01/image18.png)